-Surely the lines depend on the time of year, weather, and parks in general, but the lines were much shorter in Universal Studios.
-However, the newer rides in all of the parks each had more than an hour wait up to more than two hours.
+Surely the lines depend on the time of year, weather, and parks in general, but when I went, the lines were generally short at Universal Studios, but the parks were very empty as a whole in early September.
+However, the newer rides in all of the parks each had long wait times, more than an hour up to more than two hours.

 Disney World vs Universal Studios: Food and Drink